Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

   - `SpawnsPipSize` determines the pixel increment to the next pip drawn.
 Defaults to `[AudioVisual]` -> `Pips.Generic.(Buildings.)Size` if not set.
   - `SpawnsPipoffset` can be used to shift the starting position of spawnee pips.
 - Pips for `Storage` can now also be customized via new keys in `[AudioVisual]`.
-  - `Pips.Tiberiums.Frames` can be used to list frames (zero-based) of `pips.shp` (for buildings) or `pips2.shp` (for others) used for tiberium types, in the listed order corresponding to tiberium type index.
-Defaults to 5 for tiberium type index 1, otherwise 2.
+  - `Pips.Tiberiums.Frames` can be used to list frames (zero-based) of `pips.shp` (for buildings) or `pips2.shp` (for others) used for tiberium types, with empty frame first and in the listed order corresponding to tiberium type index after.
+Defaults to 0 for empty, 5 for tiberium type index 1, otherwise 2.
   - `Pips.Tiberiums.DisplayOrder` controls in which order the tiberium type pips are displayed, takes a list of tiberium type indices.
 Any tiberium type not listed will be displayed in sequential order after the listed ones.

 In `rulesmd.ini`: